vinceskahan/v5wiki/installer-options.md

 + easy, but with caveats: `sudo python3 setup.py install`
 + everything in a single directory
-+ easy to maintain multiple concurrent versions for development
++ easy to maintain multiple concurrent versions
-+ Root privileges not required for install, possibly required to run
++ easy layout for development

 Cons